 David Reinkensmeyer, PhD, professor of mechanical and aerospace engineering and biomedical engineering at UC-Irvine, concluded the event with a keynote presentation focusing on robot-assisted rehabilitation and rehabilitation engineering as a career choice.

 “Think of what you are getting to do in developing a system that potentially and hopefully will help people; it’s just really a wonderful career,” said Reinkensmeyer, co-principle investigator of the IREK12 program with Julius Dewald, PhD, chair of PTHMS.
 “When I first started I just wanted to build devices, and I had a mentor who always asked me, ‘What’s the rationale?’

 “People make a lot of assumptions in rehabilitation about things that work and things that don’t work, and I think just checking those assumptions is a very valid career endeavor.”

-PTHMS ranks among the top 10 U.S. physical therapy schools in the country by U.S. News & World Report and is a top three school for NIH funding.
-MRS Research Training Day, which occurred this year on Friday, August 22, is an annual occasion that provides a window into the distinct training environment at Feinberg.
+Ranked among the top 10 U.S. physical therapy schools in the country by U.S. News & World Report, PTHMS has made MRS Training Day an annual event featuring student presentations and providing a window into the distinct training environment at Feinberg.